substance/substance-legacy/README.md

 # Substance

+Substance is a JavaScript library for manipulating documents based on data.
+It enables you to build completely custom web-based editors.

+See Substance in action:

+- **[Substance Starter](http://cdn.substance.io/starter)** - A minimal example for learning
+- **[Science Writer](http://cdn.substance.io/science-writer)** - A full-fledged scientific editor
+- **[Archivist](http://cdn.substance.io/science-writer)** - A modern interface for tagging entities and subjects in digital archives

+## Motivation

 Building a web editor is a hard task.
 Native browser support for text editing is [limited and not reliable](https://medium.com/medium-eng/why-contenteditable-is-terrible-122d8a40e480) and there are many pitfalls such as handling selections, copy&paste or undo/redo.
 Substance was developed to solve the common problems of web-editing and provides API's for building custom editors.

 With Substance you can: